techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 ### Auto Attendant Diagnostic Tool

-If you're an administrator, you can use the following diagnostic tool to validate that an Auto attendant is able to receive calls:
+As an administrator, you can use the following diagnostic tool to validate that an Auto attendant is able to receive calls:

 1. Select **Run Tests**, which populates the diagnostic in the Microsoft 365 Admin Center.